 - To curb insurers from “upcoding,” unlinked chart reviews and audio-only encounters will be excluded from risk score calculation with one exception for members who switch from one MA organization to another

-- Outside of the exception, the impact of excluding unlinked diagnoses would be -1.78%
+- Without the exception, the impact of excluding unlinked diagnoses would be -1.78%

-- The impact of excluding audio-only services is 0%, on average
+- The impact of excluding audio-only services would be 0%, on average

 The 2027 Advance Notice proposed several changes to the current Part C risk adjustment model (2024 CMS-HCC).
 The most impactful change would have been updating the timeframe of the underlying data to reflect current costs.
 CMS proposed updating the underlying Original Medicare data to use diagnoses from 2023 FFS claims, predicting 2024 expenditures (from 2018 and 2019, respectively, which are pre-pandemic datasets).
 CMS also proposed to update the denominator year to 2024 (from 2020).
 The use of more recent data would have resulted in three points of additional risk score pressure and about a 2% reduction in payments to MA plans.